Elaboration on the kinetic approach of Derbenev and Kondratenko to spin-polarized beams in electron storage rings

 so that, for $t\in\R$ and by (\ref{eq:new02.010a}),

-It follows from (\ref{eq:new002.101}) that the normalization condition, (\ref{eq:new02.10d}), obeys the following conservation law: (\ref{eq:new02.10d}) holds for all $t$ if it holds for $t=0$ and if the coefficient functions of (\ref{eq:new002.100}) are sufficiently regular (nevertheless the present work does not rely on this criterion, except when explicitly mentioned).
+It follows from (\ref{eq:new002.101}) that the normalization condition, (\ref{eq:new02.10d}), obeys the following conservation law: (\ref{eq:new02.10d}) holds for all $t$ if it holds for $t=0$ and if the coefficient functions of (\ref{eq:new002.100}) are sufficiently regular.
 Thirdly, in contrast to the constraints of (\ref{eq:new02.10c}) and (\ref{eq:new02.10d}) we are not aware if (\ref{eq:new02.10k}) fits to the dynamics of $W$ (thus we are not aware if (\ref{eq:new02.15}), (\ref{eq:new0002.14}) or (\ref{eq:new02.14new}) fit to the dynamics of $W$ either).
 Therefore we leave the following question open: Does (\ref{eq:new02.10k}) hold for all $t$ if it holds for $t=0$?
 Note that for the unknown `true' dynamics of the bunch the answer would be: yes.
 Also we believe that (\ref{eq:new002.100}) is a good approximation of the `true' dynamics of the bunch and thus we believe that in general the answer to the above question is: yes (if the coefficient functions of (\ref{eq:new002.100}) are sufficiently regular).
-Nevertheless the present work does not rely on the positive answer to this question, except when explicitly mentioned (as in Section 15).
-In summary, we believe that if $W$ satisfies (\ref{eq:new002.100}) then in general (\ref{eq:new02.10c}), (\ref{eq:new02.10d}), (\ref{eq:new02.10k}) hold if they hold at $t=0$.
+Nevertheless the present work does not rely on the positive answer to this question, except when explicitly mentioned (namely in Section 15.1).
 Fourthly, we will reformulate, in Section 12, the statistical conditions on $W$, as statistical conditions on the spin-orbit density $f$, i.e., as statistical conditions for the extension of the kinetic approach.